thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 </ul>

 The following features are not available in the Beta version of Answer V2.
 If you would like to be able to use these features, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot support</a> to turn Answer V2 off for your company.
 You can turn it on or off individually from the <strong>Data</strong> panel on the <strong>Search</strong> page.

+Answer V2 features and limitations currently only affedt searches and Answers, on the <strong>Search</strong> page and on the <strong>Answers</strong> page.
+For example, if you have Answer V2 on, the new version of the Formula Editor appears when you add a formula to a search, but not when you add a formula to a Worksheet.
+Similarly, if you have Answer V2 on, you can see existing Pivot tables in your existing Pinboards, but you cannot create new Pivot tables.

 <ul>
 <li><a href="{{ site.baseurl }}/end-user/search/ask-an-expert.html">Ask an Expert</a></li>